Pytools786/auto_enable_RDP/README.md

 now u just have to send this script to target computer and wait  for target to run this.

 NOTE: make sure that target will run this script with admin prevelleges.

+Sorry Guys My windows Pc dont have RDP so i cant show you POC of this.